NeonSky/portfolio/README.md

 Among other things, this feature makes it simple to combine colored cubes into a (solvable) Rubik's cube.
 This scene hierarchy is combined with an ECS design so that arbitrary components can easily be attached to and detached from arbitrary objects (i.e. entities).

-The GoogleTest framework is used to write and run test, while Docker and Travis CI are used to automate the execution of these tests.
+The GoogleTest framework is used to write and run tests, while Docker and Travis CI are used to automate the execution of these tests.
 Documentation is written in the Doxygen format, which is then compiled to both Doxygen and Sphinx (through Breathe and Exhale) HTML-based API documentations.
-Clang-Format and Clang-Tidy and are used to format and automatically lint the code, respectively.
+Clang-Format and Clang-Tidy are used to format and automatically lint the code, respectively.

 Other notable tools include: EnTT for the ECS architecture, CMake for the build system, and Vcpkg for library dependencies.